-- 7.3.6 Describe the likely impacts on the biodiversity values of affected areas arising from the construction, operation and eventual decommissioning of the project (where known).
+7.3.6 Describe the likely impacts on the biodiversity values of affected areas arising from the construction, operation and eventual decommissioning of the project.
 Take into account any avoidance and/or mitigation measures and potential offsets.
-The assessment should include, but not be limited to, the following key elements: - matters of state environmental significance and national environmental significance (if applicable) - terrestrial and aquatic ecosystems (including groundwater-dependent ecosystems, and marine ecology) and their connectivity and interaction - biological diversity including listed flora and fauna species and regional ecosystems
+The assessment should include, but not be limited to, the following key elements:

-- the integrity of ecological processes, including habitats of threatened, and special least-concern species - the integrity of landscapes and places, including wilderness and similar natural places - impact of waterway barriers on fish passage in significant waterways - chronic, low-level exposure to contaminants or the bio-accumulation of contaminants; and - impacts on native fauna due to wastes at the site, particularly those related to any form of toxicants in supernatant water of any tailings storage facility. - 7.3.7 Describe any actions of the project that require an authority under the Nature Conservation Act 1992, and/or would be assessable development for the purposes of the Vegetation Management Act 19998 (VMA) and/or the Fisheries Act 1994. - 7.3.8 Propose practical measures for protecting or enhancing natural values, and assess how the nominated quantitative indicators and standards may be achieved for nature conservation management.
+- matters of state environmental significance and national environmental significance (if applicable) - terrestrial and aquatic ecosystems (including groundwater-dependent ecosystems, and marine ecology) and their connectivity and interaction - biological diversity including listed flora and fauna species and regional ecosystems - the integrity of ecological processes, including habitats of threatened, and special least-concern species - the integrity of landscapes and places, including wilderness and similar natural places - impact of waterway barriers on fish passage in all waterways mapped on the 'Queensland waterways for waterway barrier works' spatial data layer - chronic, low-level exposure to contaminants or the bio-accumulation of contaminants; and - impacts on native fauna due to wastes at the site, particularly those related to any form of toxicants in supernatant water of any tailings storage facility. - 7.3.7 Describe any actions of the project that require an authority under the Nature Conservation Act 1992, Forestry Act 1959 and/or would be assessable development for the purposes of the Vegetation Management Act 19997 (VMA) and/or the Fisheries Act 1994 and/or the Sustainable Planning Act 2009. - 7.3.8 Propose practical measures for protecting or enhancing natural values, and assess how the nominated quantitative indicators and standards may be achieved for nature conservation management.
 In particular, address measures to protect or preserve any MNES and matters of state environmental significance (MSES). - 7.3.9 Specifically address any obligations imposed by State or Commonwealth legislation or policy or international treaty obligations, such as the China Australia Migratory Bird Agreement, Japan Australia Migratory Bird Agreement, or Republic of Korea Australia Migratory Bird Agreement. - 7.3.10 Assess the need for buffer zones and the retention, rehabilitation or planting of movement corridors, and propose measures that would avoid the need for waterway barriers, or propose measures to mitigate the impacts of their construction and operation.
 The measures proposed for the progressive rehabilitation of disturbed areas should include rehabilitation success criteria in relation to natural values that would be used to measure the progress. - 7.3.11 Describe how the achievement of the objectives would be monitored and audited, and how corrective actions would be managed.
 Proposals for the rehabilitation of disturbed areas should incorporate, where appropriate, provision of nest hollows and ground litter.